DRIVE ONE DIRECTION

 All of them driving in One Direction, dynamically aligned with a navigation system that can reroute the fleet on a dime.

-Over the past decade, we have worked with dozens of companies, helping them improve strategic alignment.
+Over the past two decades, we have worked with dozens of companies, helping them improve strategic alignment.
 In addition, we studied over One Hundred organizations of all shapes, sizes, and industries.
 In particular, we focused on companies that were on lists such as FORTUNE Magazine’s Fastest Growing Companies or the various Best Places to Work lists.

 Based on this work, we came to some important conclusions:

 First, misalignment is alarmingly common.
 Virtually every company—even solopreneurs—suffers from it.

 Second, organizational and societal factors have made alignment more difficult than it has ever been.